devthedud3/PyCryptRSA/README.md

 ### 2. Encrypt or Decrypt a File

-To encrypt a file, run the following command, replacing `input_file.txt` with the path to the file you want to encrypt:
+To encrypt a file, run the following command, and simply follow the prompt as directed.

 ```bash
 python RSA.py